cosmos/cosmos/WHITEPAPER.md

       * [Vesting](#vesting)
     * [Limitations on the Number of Validators](#limitations-on-the-number-of-validators)
-    * [Becoming a Validator After Genesis Day](#becoming-a-validator-after-genesis-day)
+    * [Becoming a Validator after Genesis Day](#becoming-a-validator-after-genesis-day)
     * [Penalties for Validators](#penalties-for-validators)
     * [Transaction Fees](#transaction-fees)